 Before having any kind of check-up, exam, surgery or medical procedure, you should know the going rates for such services.
 Hospitals often will slash your bill from full-price to what they charge Medicare, since that’s seen as a benchmark for costs.
 Look up Medicare reimbursement rates on the Center for Medicare & Medicaid Services web site at: http://www.cms.hhs.gov.
-With this knowledge, you can ask for a significant price reduction.
+With this knowledge, you can ask for a significant price reduction; this is why it’s important to keep a back-up of your documents and medical records with medical scanning services.
 The same thing applies to old medical bills that are past due.
 The reason: Insurance companies typically pay out only one-third to one-half of what they’re billed by doctors, hospitals and clinics.
 Why should you pay more than insurers pay?

 4. Use cash as leverage.

 Assume a doctor normally bills $150 for a routine physical, it would not be unreasonable to say: “I believe your insurance rate for physicals is $150.
 Is it possible for me to pay $75 if I pay in cash today?”
 You may not get a whopping 50% off your doctor’s bills.
 But even a 25% to 30% discount would be a welcome price break.